top of page

 Federal law requires states to send ballots at least 45 days before Election Day to allow for international mail delays.
 If the regular ballot does not arrive in time, voters can use the Federal Write-In Absentee Ballot (FWAB) as a backup.

-New Verification Requirements for Off-Site Voting
+4. Verification for Every Off-Site Ballot

 The Opposition: Security or Suppression?

-Critics of the Act argue that the new "verification locks" are a solution in search of a problem.
-Senator Alex Padilla (D-CA), former Secretary of State for California, challenged the premise of the bill in March 2026, stating: “Noncitizens voting is already a felony, and it's exceedingly, exceedingly rare... we should be working to make it more accessible for eligible Americans, not harder.”
+Critics of the Act argue that the new verification checks are a solution in search of a problem.
+Senator Alex Padilla (D-CA), former Secretary of State for California, challenged the premise of the bill in March 2026, stating:

 Representative Terri Sewell (D-AL), a lead advocate for voting rights, further sharpened the critique during the February 2026 House debate, labeling the bill an "election takeover" and noting: